gregm123456/sd1.5-lcm.axera/pi_axera_sd_service/README.md

 - **Hardware Optimized**: Tailored for Axera AX650N with LCM-LoRA acceleration
 - **Large Taxonomy**: Built-in support for 20,101 ImageNet-21K labels with RAM caching
 - **Systemd Integration**: Runs as a system service with automatic restart
+- **Structured Logging**: Real-time JSON logging of request parameters with base64 redaction for easy debugging

 ## API